Chōsoku Henkei Gyrozetter

-Chōsoku Henkei Gyrozetter (超速変形ジャイロゼッター, Chōsoku Henkei Jairozetta) is a media franchise by Square Enix which includes a series of arcade digital collectible card games, a Nintendo 3DS game, a manga series, and an anime television series.
+Chōsoku Henkei Gyrozetter (超速変形ジャイロゼッター, Chōsoku Henkei Jairozetta) is a media franchise by Square Enix which includes a series of arcade digital collectible card games, a Nintendo 3DS game, a manga series, an anime television series, and an action figure line.
 Later, Animax Asia aired the anime series from April 19, 2017.

 Plot

 In 21st century Japan, vehicles with artificial intelligence for increased safety, known as A.I.
 Cars, have revolutionized the automotive industry.
 Special schools teaching children to drive A.I.
 Cars have been established.
 One day, Kakeru Todoroki, a fifth grader of Arcadia Academy, is summoned by the school principal and given an A.I.
 Car with which to save humanity.
 The car, however, is actually also a transforming robot known as Gyrozetter.
 When Xenon, an evil organization bent on world domination, wreak havoc across New Yokohama City, Kakeru must gather the other "chosen drivers" foretold on the artifact known as the "Rosettagraph", and stop Xenon's evil plans.